FallMarsisus/WatchFace-Creator/README.md

 machine and execute main.py.
 There is currently only one watchface, but will make more soon, along with apps

+You can find the modified watchface in /data/watchfaces/Widget View/dist

 *Executable version soon !*

 ## How it works